-How does my USPTO.gov account work with ID verification?
+How does my USPTO.gov account work with identity verification?

 A USPTO.gov account is required to access TEAS and TEASi.
 When you create a USPTO.gov account, you provide your name and primary email address.
 After verification, the name field is locked and your account is authorized.
 This helps the USPTO ensure that a person using the trademark system to enter information or make changes is authorized to do so.

 Will the name and postal address in my verified USPTO.gov account appear in my TEAS or TEASi filings?

 No. The name and postal address in your account is used only for validation purposes.
 It will not automatically appear on any form or on any filing that is available to the public.
 The information that appears publicly is the information that you submit in the TEAS or TEASi form.

 What if I need to change my verified name, email address, or user role?

 After your identity is verified, you won't be able to change certain details in your account without making a request.
 Email TEAS@uspto.gov for instructions on making changes to the following details in your USPTO.gov account: